Watch Broadway stars in these Christmas movies

 Holly & Ivy

-The Tony Award-nominated actor Jeremy Jordan plays Adam in this Hallmark flick, premiering in 2020.
+The Tony Award-nominated actor Jeremy Jordan plays Adam in this Hallmark flick, which premiered in 2020.
 He helps Melody, a woman who is looking to adopt two children by renovating her property.
 Will the housework build into a stable, loving relationship?
 We’re just hoping that Jordan gives a few impromptu vocal performances too.

 Jingle Jangle: A Christmas Journey